facebook/zstd/zstd_compression_format.md

 #### Bitstream

-All sequences are stored in a single bitstream, read _backward_.
+FSE bitstreams are read in reverse direction than written.
+In zstd, the compressor writes bits forward into a block and the decompressor must read the bitstream _backwards_.

-It is therefore necessary to know the bitstream size, which is deducted from compressed block size.
+To find the start of the bitstream it is therefore necessary to know the offset of the last byte of the block which can be found by counting `Block_Size` bytes after the block header.

-The last useful bit of the stream is followed by an end-bit-flag.
-Highest bit of last byte is this flag.
-It does not belong to the useful part of the bitstream.
-Therefore, last byte has 0-7 useful bits.
-Note that it also means that last byte cannot be `0`.
+After writing the last bit containing information, the compressor writes a single `1`-bit and then fills the byte with 0-7 `0` bits of padding.
+The last byte of the compressed bitstream cannot be `0` for that reason.

+When decompressing, the last byte containing the padding is the first byte to read.
+The decompressor needs to skip 0-7 initial `0`-bits and the first `1`-bit it occurs.
+Afterwards, the useful part of the bitstream begins.

 ##### Starting states